 So it was a bit of a no-brainer to swap out the usual peanut butter found in satay recipes for tahini in this grilled eggplant satay recipe I’d been working in.
 Not only is tahini high in calcium, but I prefer it to peanut butter.

-As winter draws to a close here in Australia, its time to bring the barbeque out of its winter hibernation, and this along with my ginger, carrot and quinoa burgers are a great way to put it to good use.
+As winter draws to a close, its time to bring the barbecue out of its winter hibernation, and this along with my ginger, carrot and quinoa burgers are a great way to put it to good use.